freenas/freenas-docs/userguide/vms.rst

 A VM is deleted by clicking the
 VM, then :guilabel:`Delete` at the bottom of the screen.
-A dialog will show any related devices that will also be deleted and ask for confirmation.
+A dialog shows any related devices that will also be deleted and asks for confirmation.

 .. tip:: :ref:`Zvols <Create zvol>` used in